KameronKales/GetSocialNetwork/README.md

 ## A framework to get data from a social network.
 Python 2.7.10

 Currently the supported platform is LinkedIn.
 The framework supports only English language.
 The module doesn't need any external libs.
+Case study on my blog: http://renderstory.com/linkedinstats/

 Usage:
 ```